 Web Page Item Description File Upload Firmware Version Shows the current firmware version.
-Please specify a file Click on the Choose File button to navigate to the application firmware file that you want to upload.
-Browse The Browse button will allow you to navigate to and select an application firmware file.
+Please specify a file Click on the Browse button to navigate to the application firmware file that you want to upload.
 Submit Click on the Submit button to automatically upload the selected firmware and reboot the system.